-Alternatively, you can provide feedback on www.motionmountain.net/wiki.
-Help on the specific points listed on the www.motionmountain.net/help.html web page would be particularly welcome.
+Also help on the specific points listed on the www.motionmountain.net/help.html web page is welcome.
 All feedback will be used to improve the next edition.
+You are welcome to send feedback by mail or by sending in a pdf with added yellow notes, to provide illustrations or photographs, or to contribute to the errata wiki on the website.
+If you would like to translate a chapter of the book in your language, please let me know.

 On behalf of all readers, thank you in advance for your input.
 For a particularly useful contribution you will be mentioned - if you want - in the acknowledgements, receive a reward, or both.